dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper save
 ```

-The `save` writes a dump of the current database to the specified folder.
+The `save` saves the structure of database objects as separate text files to the specified folder.

 After calling the contents of the `/tmp/schema_keeper` will be as follows: